gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* `PluginResolutionServiceResolver` has a hardcoded set of version matchers to detect a dynamic version.
-Should instead be injected with the `VersionMatcher` provided by the dependency resolution services.
 * `PluginResolutionServiceResolver` should not need to use a `StartParameterResolutionOverride`.
 * Add a test case that both `buildscript { }` dependencies and `plugins { }` classes are visible in the script, when the script contains both blocks.
 * Should provide feedback when resolving plugins, eg in the status bar.